zsiki/ls/doc/source/usersguide.rst

 **Installing from QGIS Plug-in repo**

 #.
 Start QGIS
 #.
-In the the plug-in dialog enable experiental plugins (after evaluating the plugin by the QGIS community it will be changed to standard (non experimental) plugin)
+In the the plug-in dialog enable experimental plugins (after evaluating the plugin by the QGIS community it will be changed to standard (non experimental) plugin)
 #.
 Look for SurveyingCalculation plug-in in the list of *All* or *Not installed* list and press Install button

 **Installing from GitHub**

-If you have a Git client on your machine (Git Bash or other clients)
+If you have a Git client on your machine (Git Bash or other clients):

-#. git clone the plug-in from from https://github.com/zsiki/ls to *~/.qgis2/python/plugins/SurveyingCalculation* on your local machine (~ is your home directory on Linux, replace it on Windows)
+#. git clone the plug-in from https://github.com/zsiki/ls to *~/.qgis2/python/plugins/SurveyingCalculation* on your local machine (~ is your home directory on Linux, replace it on Windows)
 #.
 Open the QGIS Desktop

-If you don't have a Git client
+If you don't have a Git client:

 #.
 Download the ZIP file from https://github.com/zsiki/ls/archive/master.zip to your computer
 #.
 Unzip it to *~/.qgis2/python/plugins/SurveyingCalculation*
 #.
 Open the QGIS Desktop

 After installing the plug-in you must enable it in the *Manage and Install Plugins* dialog.
-After it the menu and the toolbar of the plug-in will be visible.
+Then the menu and the toolbar of the plug-in will be visible.

 .. figure:: images/u01.png